 Communication Requirements for Internal vs. External Audiences

+Construction projects involve many moving parts and many people.
+Communication must be clear, timely, and well-planned to keep everything on track.
+But not all audiences are the same.
 Communicating with your internal team is very different from communicating with the external public or outside groups.
 Each audience has different needs, expectations, and levels of knowledge.

 We’ll look at key differences, including: